nareshkmn/AIGuardAgent/README.md

 ## File Structure:
-* AI_guard_mode.ipynb: The main Jupyter Notebook containing all the code for enrollment, modular tests, and the final integrated application.
+* **AI_guard_mode.ipynb:** The main Jupyter Notebook containing all the code for enrollment, modular tests, and the final integrated application.
-* requirements.txt: A list of all necessary Python libraries for easy installation.
+* **requirements.txt:** A list of all necessary Python libraries for easy installation.
-* trusted_faces/: A directory where you must place the training images for trusted individuals.
+* **trusted_faces:** A directory where you must place the training images for trusted individuals.
+* **untrusted_faces:** A directory where you must place the training images for untrusted individuals, put some random images for training.

 ## Setup and Installation
 Follow these steps to set up and run the project.